Evaluating Sorrel (Hibiscus sabdariffa) Varieties for Production in Florida

 • Objective 4: To increase seed availability of best performing varieties.

-Seeds will be started in a greenhouse using protocols for growing vegetables.
+Seeds were started in a greenhouse using protocols for growing vegetables.
 Seed germination time can be reduced from over a week to three days by scarifying the seed coat.
 This ensures uniform germination (Matthew & Zimmerman, 2010).
 From seed germination to a transplantable seedling takes four to five weeks.
 Seedlings will be manually transplanted.

 Objective 1: To evaluate the production of sorrel in Florida.

-Data will be analyzed using ANOVA.
+Data was analyzed using ANOVA.

 Objective 2: To determine cost of production and economic viability.